pmean/build-website/text/08/cytel-accrual.md

 output: html_document
 ---

-This page is being updated from a version on the original website.
+This page is currently being updated from the earlier version of my website.
+Sorry that it is not yet fully available.

 Note that the image file, CytelAccrual_files/image002.jpg, is missing.